-I n accordance with the listing requirements of the NASDAQ, the Board of Directors has evaluated each of its directors' independence from Clarus based on the definition of "independence" established by the NASDAQ.
+The Board of Directors has evaluated each of its directors' independence from Clarus based on the definition of "independence" established by the NASDAQ.
 Based on the Board's review and the NASDAQ definition of "independence", the Board has determined that the Board is currently comprised of a majority of independent directors, consisting of each of the following directors: Messrs.
 Ehrlich, Sokolow and House.
-As required by the NASDAQ listing requirements, these independent directors meet at regularly scheduled executive sessions without management.
 The Board has also determined that each of the members of our Audit Committee is "independent" for purposes of Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").